dziulius/state_machine/README.md

 ### Transition conditions

-A condition can be defined on transition to check if it can be ran.
-Condition can be a method or a proc.
+A condition can be defined on a transition to check if it can be run.
+A condition can be a method or a proc.

 ```ruby
 class MovementState